Taking inspiration from the design of the internet

 The fourth stage is the post-fulfillment stage where activities like providing rating, contacting support or initiating a return happen.

 Each of these stages contain one or more APIs representing individual events.
-Let’s take a look at them.

 As mentioned earlier, every stage of the order lifecycle is completed using one or more APIs.
-Now the interesting thing to note is that while these APIs are transport layer agnostic APIs.
+The interesting thing to note is that while these APIs are transport agnostic APIs.
 Meaning, that they are not specific to HTTP as a transport protocol.
 They can just as easily be implemented using any other protocol like UDP, Websockets etc. But, since HTTP is more popular among the transport protocols, we will be using HTTP to describe our examples.
 Another important point to note is that these APIs are Server to Server APIs; meaning that these APIs are not directly called by a UI client like a mobile phone, browser, smart devices etc. This gives enormous flexibility to the implementer to customize his experience in however way he wants it to be.
 For example, a single search request from a mobile app to a server might result in multiple API calls from the server to the network.
 We will look into these use cases as we go along.

 There is one more very important thing to observe here is that each API interaction along this funnel is asynchronous.
 Meaning, every request is not followed by an immediate response in the same session.
 In fact, a response may take even days to after the request was generated.
 For example, when you’re booking a hotel during peak season, a booking request doesn’t necessarily mean that your hotel has confirmed the booking.
 It may take upto 24 hours for the confirmation to happen.
 Hence the async nature of these APIs.
-In fact if you really think about it, all real world transactions between one or more parties are actually asynchronous.
+In fact, all real world transactions between one or more parties are actually asynchronous.
 Even talking for example, a person talking to another person still waits for a feedback or an acknowledgement from the other person at the end of a sentence.
 In the same way, every request is immediately responded to with an ACK and then the receiver will call back the requester with an appropriate response.

 Apart from the transaction APIs, there are also some supporting APIs which don’t necessarily need to be called every time.
-These data returned in these APIs are generally meant to be cached by the requester.
+The data returned in these APIs are generally meant to be cached by the requester.
 Furthermore, some of these APIs are synchronous APIs, meaning that they don’t have a callback mechanism.
 These APIs generally get their response immediately in the same session.

 Now that we know what type of interactions happen between platforms on the network, let us look into how the data is structured in these interactions.
 The definition of these objects are represented in a structured schema for documentation and validation purposes using the Open API Specification 3.0.